top of page

-The project About Rain, Rivers, Streams… brings together the results of an interdisciplinary research on the relationship between humans and water, led by visual artists, choreographers and theorists from anthropology, ethnology and psychology.
-The focal point of the approach is shaped around the purifying and, at the same time, destructive power of water, emphasizing the multiple meanings of the act of washing.
+The project On Rains, Rivers, Streams... brings together the results of an interdisciplinary research on the relationship between people and water, conducted by visual artists, choreographers and theorists from anthropology, ethnology and psychology.
+The focal point of the approach focuses on the purifying and, at the same time, destructive power of water, while emphasizing the multiple meanings of the action of washing.

-Staying for two weeks in three areas of Romania (Danube Delta, Jiu Valley, Ioanid and Icoanei Parks) where the memory of water has different valences for the host communities, the project team, questioning through a transdisciplinary working methodology the contemporary dimension of the phrase panta rhei, relates to the riverbeds, meanders and channels through which water has dug for centuries and which man has tried in vain to domesticate.
-The research process is guided by a series of key questions that revolve around the act of washing, starting from the need for purification of man, to the clean-dirty dichotomy and the mytho-poetic role of agents of physical and spiritual cleansing occupied by women in the family and in society.
-Organically, the art objects or performative installations in the exhibition also submit to the same set of questions, coming to bear the traces of water or the washing processes themselves.
+Staying for two weeks in three areas in Romania (Danube Delta, Jiului Valley, Ioanid and Icoanei Parks) where the memory of water has different meanings for the local communities, the project team, questioning through a transdisciplinary working methodology the contemporary dimension of the phrase panta rhei, relates to the beds, meanders and channels through which water has dug for centuries and which humans have tried in vain to domesticate.
+The research process is guided by a series of key questions that gravitate around the act of washing, from the human need for purification, to the clean- dirty dichotomy and the mythico-poetic role of women as agents of physical and spiritual cleansing in the family and in society.
+In an organic way, the art objects or performative installations in the exhibition also submit themselves to the same set of questions, becoming themselves bearing the traces of water or washing processes.

 WORKS GALLERY